AriesLR/PalHub-Cmd/README.md

 PalHub is a lightweight server manager specifically designed for Palworld servers.
 It simplifies the process of starting and automating restarts for your Palworld server, ensuring seamless gameplay experiences.

+> [!NOTE]
+> I'm currently building an application to replace this.
+I will link to it from here when a release is ready.

 ## Features

 - **Server Start**: Start your Palworld server with a single click, getting it up and running quickly.